The Layoff Guide

 You must have earned at least $3,400 in your base period with wages in at least two quarters.

-To qualify for unemployment benefits in Florida, you must meet these requirements:
+To qualify for unemployment benefits in Florida, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

-• You must be actively seeking work — 5 employer contacts per week
+• You make 5 employer contacts each week and document them

 1. 1Visit connect.myflorida.com to file your claim